-This was my first direct experience of the healing of waters – though I had previously experienced the healing of places.
+This was my first personal experience in the healing of waters – though I had previously experienced the healing of places.
 And I had long known that the physical healing of water is a part of the narrative of the Bible.
-I had also learned that water, blessed, and set aside for healing purposes, has been used for centuries in the healing of places – in Christian and other spiritual traditions.
+I had also learned that water, blessed, and set aside for healing purposes, has been used for centuries in the healing of places in diverse spiritual traditions.
 Yet the impact of spiritual and emotional environments on water is a realm that science has yet to model adequately.
 However a more basic level there is no shortage of evidence that the health of the water we drink is vital to our own physical health.

-What I have shared with you in this post is a true story!
+What I have shared with you in this post may sound stranger than fiction.
+That is because it’s a true story!
 It happened to me while I was serving as an Archdeacon in the Anglican Church in Australia.
 The healing of water and the healing of our bodies with water have since become a vital part of my practice.

 To make an enquiry regarding a Ministry Consultation or for Personal Coaching contact me confidentially using this form: